top of page

 • Snacks & Beverages: Around $50-$120/month for coffee, tea, snacks, or alcoholic beverages.

-Tip: Use this income range as an opportunity to align your food choices with your values – whether that means supporting local farms, eating more plant-based meals, or cutting back on processed items.
-You can afford to shop more mindfully without sacrificing convenience or taste.
+Tip: Think of your food budget as a way to align your spending with your values, whether that means supporting local farms, eating more plant-based meals, or reducing food waste.
+You can afford to shop mindfully without sacrificing flavor or convenience.
 Meal planning, smart bulk purchases, and reducing food waste still matter, but now, they can be about sustainability and long-term health, not just savings.

 If you tend to cook most meals at home, you might find your food spending comes in closer to $500/month.
 The extra flexibility can be redirected to wellness splurges, entertainment, or long-term savings.